'Light at end of the tunnel': New York mayor envisions full reopening by July 1

 “We are ready to bring New York City back fully on July 1,” de Blasio told a news briefing.
 “Now we can see that light at the end of the tunnel.”

-De Blasio said he had not discussed the city’s reopening date with Governor Andrew Cuomo but his announcement comes a day after Cuomo lifted restrictions that would clear the way for a revival of the city’s nightlife.
-The state has the power to impose or lift restrictions on restaurants and other venues.
+De Blasio said he had not discussed the city’s reopening date with Governor Andrew Cuomo but his announcement comes a day after Cuomo lifted restrictions that would clear the way for a revival of the city’s signature nightlife.
+The state has the power to impose or lift coronavirus-related restrictions.

 “I think the best way to proceed here is to set out the city’s vision,” de Blasio said.

-Asked about the reopening plan for New York City at a later press conference, the governor reiterated it was up to the state to make decisions on reopening.
-He said he was “reluctant” to set a date but was hopeful it could happen before July 1.
+Asked about New York City’s reopening plan at a press conference later, Cuomo said he was “reluctant” to set a date but was hopeful it could happen even before July 1.

-Even though the July 1 date is still aspirational, the mayor’s announcement is significant in that New York is the country’s most populous city and was the early epicenter of the pandemic as the virus began sweeping across the United States last spring.
+Even though the July 1 date is still aspirational and other jurisdictions such as Texas have already declared complete reopening, de Blasio’s announcement is significant.
+New York is the country’s most populous city and was the early epicenter of the pandemic in the United States.

-Chicago Mayor Lori Lightfoot on Thursday eased capacity restrictions for businesses including restaurants and bars, theaters, festivals and outdoor spectator events, citing an improvement in COVID-19 metrics and progress in vaccine distribution.

-In California last month, San Francisco and Santa Clara counties eased guidelines that had kept most office buildings closed for the last year, allowing companies to open up their offices for up to a quarter of their capacity.
-Los Angeles County could enter the state’s least restrictive phase as soon as next week, health officials said earlier this week.
+The news was welcomed by many New Yorkers.
+“It means that we’re getting back on track, that everything’s going back to normal,” said Francisco Krauz, a construction worker who was taking a break on Manhattan’s Upper West Side.

+Rob Dicks, head of IT consulting firm Accenture’s capital markets talent and organization practice, said he was eagerly awaiting the full reopening, his appetite whetted by a recent business meeting he held in Manhattan after a year of Zoom meetings.

+“It was surreal to be back in Midtown for the first time in a year, having a face-to-face client meeting outside at a restaurant,” he said.
+“Video is an evolution ... and is effective, but there are some topics that just need to be covered face-to-face.”

-The New York mayor said his optimism on the city’s imminent return to normal reflected the progress of a massive drive to get New Yorkers vaccinated.
+The mayor said his optimism on the city’s return to normal reflected the progress of a massive vaccination drive.
 He said 6.4 million doses of vaccine have been administered in the city of more than 8 million residents.

 More than 42% of residents have received at least one shot of a coronavirus vaccine, according to city data.